DYNAMIC COMMUNITIES THRIVE AROUND THE COUNTY

 From vibrant urban districts to rural communities with wide open spaces and unique histories, MoCo has a neighborhood for you.
 Businesses are flourishing throughout the county, surrounded by an exciting arts scene, town centers bustling with activity, world-class dining and entertainment to spare.

-Bethesda is a dynamic urban district brimming with vitality and a surge of new businesses moving into the neighborhood.
-With more than 200 restaurants, two live theatres, 20 art galleries, and some of the hottest shopping in the area, Bethesda is highly desirable for both business and pleasure.
-Metro accessible, this fast-growing area is home to Marriott, the Bethesda Naval Hospital, the National Institutes of Health, and Bethesda Green—a nonprofit devoted to improving sustainability in the region.
+Bethesda is a dynamic urban district brimming with vitality and new businesses moving into the neighborhood.
+With more than 200 restaurants, two live theatres, 20 art galleries, and some of the hottest shopping in the area, it’s highly desirable for both business and pleasure.
+Metro accessible, this fast-growing area is home to Marriott, the Bethesda Naval Hospital, and the National Institutes of Health.

-One of the area’s first fully planned communities, Chevy Chase is situated between Bethesda and Friendship Heights, and home to some of the region’s most exclusive residential neighborhoods.
-Their high-end retail shopping includes fashionable names like Bloomingdale’s and Saks Fifth Avenue, along with specialty stores and restaurants.
-The National 4-H Conference Center is a local landmark of Chevy Chase, MD—not to be confused with the adjacent Chevy Chase neighborhood of Washington, D.C.
+One of the area’s first fully planned communities, Chevy Chase is also among the region’s most exclusive residential neighborhoods.
+Their high-end retail shopping includes names like Bloomingdale’s and Saks Fifth Avenue, along with specialty stores and restaurants.
+The National 4-H Conference Center is a local landmark of Chevy Chase, MD—not to be confused with the adjacent Chevy Chase area of Washington, D.C.

-With spires that rise majestically skyward, the castle-like Church of Jesus Christ of Latter-day Saints marks the spot as Kensington.
-Listed on the National Register of Historic Places, Kensington is known for its antiques row district, art galleries, music and a renowned farmers’ market.
-On the edges of a vibrant business district, find beautiful 19th century Victorian homes.
-A prime location just 4 miles from D.C. and 2 miles from the Capital Beltway.
+The sound of a train whistle can still be heard in Kensington.
+Listed on the National Register of Historic Places—this town is known for antiques, art galleries, music, and its farmers’ market.
+On the edges of a vibrant business district, you’ll find beautiful 19th century Victorian homes in a prime location that’s just four miles from Washington, D.C., and two miles from the Capital Beltway.

-Olney has a rich and colorful history, established in the early 1800s as a community of artisans and merchants.
-Today, Olney is bustling with easy access to both Baltimore and D.C.
-Historic homes and shops blend in with museums and galleries.
+Olney has a rich and colorful history as a community of artisans and merchants.
+Today, it’s bustling with easy access to both Baltimore and Washington, D.C.
+Beautiful homes and shops blend in with museums, galleries, and a golf course.
 The landmark Olney Ale House is popular with the locals, and a quick walk across the street brings visitors to the award-winning Olney Theater Center.
-MedStar Montgomery Medical Center resides in Olney, along with golf courses and a large swim center.

-Businesses find good company among the many ethnic restaurants, arts venues, free concerts and festivals in Silver Spring’s vibrant, urban district.
-The Fillmore and AFI Silver Theater & Cultural Center serve as popular entertainment destinations—while companies like Discovery Communications, National Oceanic and Atmospheric Administration (NOAA), and United Therapeutics make Silver Spring their corporate home.
+Businesses find good company among the many ethnic restaurants, arts venues, concerts and festivals in Silver Spring’s vibrant, Arts & Entertainment District.
+The iconic Fillmore and AFI Silver Theater & Cultural Center serve as popular entertainment destinations—while companies like Discovery Communications and the National Oceanic and Atmospheric Administration make it their corporate home.